oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 # 6. Recommendations for DH software sustainability

 The following commentary is not intended to be prescriptive or definitive.
 It is based on qualitative observations rather than detailed quantitative evidence, and as such offers topics to consider for improving sustainability rather than detailed guidelines.
-Generally, all projects are different, and each will need to make it's own trade-offs, but consideration of some common themes will likely help to improve outcomes.
+Generally, all projects are different, and each will need to make its own trade-offs, but consideration of some common themes will likely help to improve outcomes.

 ## 6.1 Recommendation 1: Technical architecture